SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 A darkness spread across Twilight, the pony's face.
 "How many words are left in this story?"

-Rarity replies, "Five hundred and eighty three."
+Rarity replies, "Five hundred and forty."

 Pinkie gasps.
 "What's going to happen for the rest of the story then?"